 Marks for the Part of Buildings

-Marks are used to designating the different structural members of a structure.
+Marks are used to designate the different structural members of a structure.
 Different structural members of a structure shall be marked using symbols, abbreviations and notations.
 A keyframe plan should be prepared with a convenient scale.
 The frame prepared is in two axes indicated with alphabets and the other axes with numbers.
-These keyframe shows the floor plan and may be used for all floor or different key frame may be used for a different layout.
+These keyframe shows the floor plan and may be used for all floors or different keyframes may be used for a different layout.

 Column: – Columns and foundations shall be specified by grid arrangement giving reference to the floor.